floki-the-carpenter/top-dict/README.md

 a.  a English/Chinese dictionary which  capable of pining on top window

-b.  ubuntu/debian based linux installer, the other OS, pls build by yourself

-c.  ctrl + s to save a new word, or update a exists word
+b.  ctrl + s to save a new word, or update a exists word

 1. npm install